ramit21/Spring-Security-Demo/README.md

 ```
 To use @Secured, you will need to give @EnableGlobalMethodSecurity(securedEnabled=true) at top of Security config class, and also need to add spring-aop dependency in the pom.

+13. Session management: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
+This is imp. when yours is a paid website, and you do not want the user to share his credentials with others.
+To achieve this, you can set the maximum no. of active  sessions for a given user in Spring security config.
+See BasicUserDetailsConfig -> configure() method as an example.

 ## Theory

 ### What is Basic Authentication?